michelle-bh/michelle-bh.github.io/Curriculum-Vitae/README.md

 Dedicated Business Analyst with a background in technical support and a degree in Telematics Engineering.
 Proficient in SQL, data analysis, and strategic planning.
 I aim to further develop my analytical and project management skills while leading my team to achieve exceptional results.
 I am also eager to expand my knowledge and expertise in the field.

-Senior Systems Engineer with expertise in SAP MM, SAP BW, SAP Hana, and QlikView.
-My focus is on leveraging my technical skills to excel as a SAP Analyst.

 As a Technical Operations Analyst, I have actively contributed to ETL process improvements, code cleanups, and developed tools to streamline operations.
 Skilled in ETL, SQL, Informatica, and Python, I am committed to driving process enhancements and efficiency.

-Dynamic Project Manager with a talent for attracting new clients and fostering long-term partnerships.
-My goal is to join a great company, continue growing in management, and take on challenging projects in big data and AI.
+My goal is to join a great company, continue growing as a senior staff member, and take on challenging projects in big data and AI.

 SKILLS
   * SQL Development
   * Data Analysis
-  * Project Management
   * ETL Process
   * Technical Support
   * Data Science